 |Multi-County, Kentucky Housing Choice Voucher||Closed|

-The Kentucky Housing Corporation (KHC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open from July 2016 until January 2017; and before that for one week in July 2014.
+The Kentucky Housing Corporation (KHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from August 19, 2019, until August 23, 2019.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.